cloudfour/tpp-research-monorepo/README.md

 npm run dev
 ```

+**Note:** Stencil now has an [output target for Vue](https://www.npmjs.com/package/@stencil/vue-output-target)!
+We should implement this so we can automatically generate Vue components.

 ## Building an Ember Site

 We're able to use the [ember-cli-stencil](https://github.com/alexlafroscia/ember-cli-stencil) to pull Stencil components into the Ember app.
 However, they're still using the native component API and syntax.
 If you want the Ember syntax you'll need to manually wrap your web components as Ember components.